 Remember also (§8.5) that identifiers associated with ordinary variables on the one hand and those associated with structure and union members and tags on the other form two disjoint classes which do not conflict.
-Typedef names are in the same class as ordinary identifiers.
+Members and tags follow the same scope rules as other identifiers. typedef names are in the same class as ordinary identifiers.
 They may be redeclared in inner blocks, but an explicit type must be given in the inner declaration:

+'''

 typedef float distance;

+....

+{

 auto int distance;

+'''

-The int must be present in the second declaration, or it would be taken to be a declaration with no declarators and type distance.
+The int must be present in the second declaration, or it would be taken to be a declaration with no declarators and type distance\.